misabitencourt/death-sea-xiii/README.md

 ## Cloning and running

-If you would choose to clone the project on your local machine, I recommend you install [NodeJS](https://nodejs.org/) and run ```npm install``` and ```npm start``` to start a local server with the game running on 8080 port.
+If you would choose to clone the project on your local machine, I would recommend that you install [NodeJS](https://nodejs.org/) and run ```npm install``` and ```npm start``` to start a local server with the game running on 8080 port.